 It’s Not You, It’s Me

-An often used explanation for a relationship failure is the line, “It’s not you, it’s me,” or the equally banal “I love you, but I am not in love with.”
+An often-used explanation for a relationship failure is the line, “It’s not you, it’s me,” or the equally banal “I love you, but I am not in love with you.”
 Neither say much.
-The what and whys still remain mysteries.
+The “what” and “whys” of the breakup still remain a mystery.

 Time Can Bring You Together… or Tear You Apart

-Change, age and interests divide couples.
-The nature of relationships is complex.
-They can be so hard to understand that the reasons for parting may require a course in psychology in order to fully comprehend the details.
+Change, age, and interests can divide couples that have been together for short or long periods of time.
+The nature of a relationship can be complex.
+It can be so hard to understand that the reasons for parting a relationship that it may require a course in psychology in order to fully comprehend the details.

 It is understandable that when love dies answers are needed.
 We want to learn and grow from the past.
 The problem is that you may end up of blaming yourself for something that is not your fault.